 - No matter the size of our project funds, the troubles of sizeable global banking institutions, like Germany’s Deutsche Bank, can influence the availability and cost of preserving global liquidity.

 - There is anticipation that the finality of Brexit will lead to the relocation of banks.
 Shifts like this always precede the accompanying brain drain from any economy.
 The migration of a skilled workforce usually accompanies a ripple effect on neighboring economies.

 - Contrary to current indicators of sustained economic growth, a recession will rear its head.
 A delimited pound will play itself out within the next year and will influence other global monies.

-Think about this.
+Consider this.
 A sovereign’s coin is like a living organ that is reactive to any social or political irritant.
 While tracking hourly journals of Forex markets will not satisfy all of your quantitative efforts, it is an excellent bell weather of how foreign currencies may influence your project scope.

-The science of Forex forecasting offers the advantages of anticipating trending costs over the life of a project.
+The science of Forex forecasting offers the advantage of anticipating trending costs over the life of a project.
 That keeps a Project Manager nimble.

 Market sentiment will always shift global monetary performance.
 And the social attitude that fueled Brexit has forever changed how we anticipate human economic behavior and its influence on money.